egc112/OpenWRT-egc-add-on/custom-sport-route/readme.md

 ```
 Reboot router to take effect

-*Althoug this is persistent between reboots this is not persistent between network restarts, if you restart the network (`service network restart`) the changes are gone, so the script option is the better one*
+*Although this alternative solution is persistent between reboots this is not persistent between network restarts, if the network is restarted either by yourself (`service network restart`) or by a process, the changes are gone, so the script option is the better one*